 Deep work isn’t easy.
 If you’re doing it right, mental strain is inevitable — but necessary for getting better.
 It requires stepping out of one’s comfort zone and drains your willpower.

-When you're low on willpower simply switiching to another browser quickly becomes a valid option if you are not using an website blocker like StayFocusd or SelfControl.
+When you’re low on willpower simply switching to another browser quickly becomes a valid option if you are not using an website blocker like StayFocusd or SelfControl.

 For those of us who are constantly going from app to app or browsing between Facebook, Twitter, and Youtube throughout the day, learning how to really concentrate can be a daunting process.